Guide to get health coverage

 Check whether the policy includes both pre and post-hospitalization costs.
 You must also assess the network hospitals of the insurer and their standards of functioning during emergencies.
 Also check how smoothly they can help execute a cashless transaction in the event of an emergency.

-Health Insurance Plans Available in India in 2020:
+Health Insurance Plans Available in India:

 - Bajaj Allianz Health Guard Plan – This comprehensive plan benefits to by way of its medical coverage to individuals, family and at the time of pregnancy to the newborn baby.